michaelballantyne/hosted-minikanren/README.md

 ## Documentation

-Detailed documentation for miniKanren-ee can be found in the `docs` directory.
+Detailed documentation for Hosted miniKanren can be found in the `docs` directory.
 This includes:

-- [User Guide](docs/user_guide.md): Comprehensive instructions on using miniKanren-ee.
+- [User Guide](docs/user_guide.md): Comprehensive instructions on using Hosted miniKanren.
 - [Developer Guide](docs/developer_guide.md): Information on the internal architecture and how to contribute to the project.

 ## Resources